converspace/otxt/README.md

 HTTP/1.1 200 OK
 ```

-Now Bob and Alice can send each other messages using the shared secret that Alice orginally send to Bob.
+Now Bob and Alice can send each other messages using the shared secret that Alice orginally sent to Bob.

 ## Alice sends a message to Bob